-IBM has been a leader in business and IT services for retail and CPG industries for many decades.
+IBM has maintained a leading position in business and IT services in the retail and CPG industries for many decades.
 It was one of the earliest implementors of industry solutions for analytics, AI, blockchain and other innovations.

+Infosys°

-Infosys Infosys' innovation-by-design approach guides its digital innovation capabilities for retail and CPG clients, developed through partnerships, co-innovation and internal development.
+Infosys' Innovation by Design approach informs its digital innovation capabilities for retail and CPG clients, developed through partnerships, co-innovation and internal development.